 Overview

-There are an estimated 50,000 people in the UK living with the effects of a spinal cord injury, and around 2,500 new spinal cord injuries every year.
+There are estimated to be more than 100,000 people in the UK living with the effects of a spinal cord injury, and around 4,700 new spinal cord injuries every year.

 One of the most common impairments after spinal cord injury (SCI) is impairment in urinary function.
-This is highly debilitating and has been highlighted as a priority by those living with spinal cord injury.
+This is highly debilitating and has been highlighted as a priority by those living with SCI.

 In this project, Professor Rob Brownstone and team will address a key gap in our knowledge of the neural circuits that control bladder function and how these circuits change following spinal cord injury.
 This will provide foundational knowledge to underpin the development of effective therapies.